Schachte/GoNewsBot/README.md

 In the above example, we would have a `source` implementation for `hackernews` that conforms to the [src/source.go](src/Source.go) interface.

 > This implementation will support anything you want to do to obtain the source information via the `Scrape()` method invocation.
-The two other functions `GetPreviousUpload()` will check the database or file to see if it's been stored or process already and `WriteUpload()` will persist any new updates after the fanout process has completed.
+The two other functions `CheckDuplicatePost()` will check the database or file to see if it's been stored or process already and `WriteUpload()` will persist any new updates after the fanout process has completed.

 Once the `source` is implemented, we can implement `sinks` which specify _where_ we want to upload data as it comes in.
 You can write your `sink` to conform to the `Sink` interface underneath the src directory within the [/src/sink.go](/src/sink.go) interface.